edgul/FileViewer/README.txt

 README.txt
 **********

+A file viewer that will automatically update as changes happen within the directory the program is set to watch.

 Known Issues:
 -------------

-A bit slow when adding/removing files:
-* Removing file will redraw all rows
+Removing file will redraw all rows
-* Added file will redraw all rows
+Added file will redraw all rows

 Add support for Mac

-Improve encapsulation

 Compilation: